[Updated 2018 Aug 8]

 In our maps:

-- Colour means frequency.Red means high frequency, and cooler colours mean lower.
-(The colours mean midday frequency; see the frequency tablefor frequency at rush hour and other times, and see here for peak-only routes that may be relevant to your area.)
+- The colours mean midday frequency; see the frequency table for frequency at rush hour and other times, and see here [select Map 3] for peak-only routes that may be relevant to your area.

 - Change in colour may not indicate that a route ends.It often means that the frequency changes but the route continues.
-Watch the route numbers to be clear.
+Watch the route numbers to be clear, and remember, a spine like “A” is made up of Routes A1, A2, and so on, so where A1 becomes A, the bus keeps going.

 A network redesign is both a big idea and 10,000 details.
-Over the past week, in presentations to the media and to local government councils, I focused on the big idea:
+In recent presentations to the media and to local government councils, I focused on the big idea:

 - more service …